JoshuaChick/Yolov8StereoDepth/README.md

 Also ensure that the l and r variables are being set to the left and right image respectively.

 ![alt text](https://github.com/JoshuaChick/Yolov8StereoDepth/blob/main/ReadMeImages/landrImagesCode.png?raw=true)

-## Technicalities
-- To account for multiple of same object, pairs of the same object are decided based on similarity of y-coord of top left corner of bounding box.
-(Going left to right will not work, you can look into this if you want (imagine something close and something far, etc...)).
-- Depths of objects are measured from right camera.